dlindahl/frenetic/README.md

 This response will be requested by Frenetic whenever a call to `YourAPI.description` is made.

-**Note:** It is highly advised that you implement some sort of caching in both your API server as well as your API client.
-Refer to the [Caching][caching] section for more information.
+**Note:** It is highly advised that your API return Cache-Control headers in this response.
+Frenetic needs to frequently refer to the API description to see what is possible.
+This will result in lots of HTTP requests if you don't tell it how long to wait before checking again.

+If the API does return Cache-Control headers, Frenetic will always cache this response regardless of which caching middleware you have configured or even if you have caching disabled.

+If you have no control over the API, refer to the [Default Root Cache Age][root_cache] section.